 What is a Vertical Smoker?

-To be fair, you can just call any smoker a vertical smoker as long as it’s vertically orientated.
+To be fair, you can technically call any smoker a vertical smoker as long as it’s vertically orientated.
 This means it can come in several variations depending on the fuel it uses.
 A few good examples are vertical charcoal smokers, ugly drum smokers, electric smokers, and water smokers.

 Essentially, vertical charcoal smokers feature a vertical box or cylinder in which fire is placed at the bottom of the cooking chamber (in the case of a water smoker or box smokers) or in a firebox that’s connected to the chamber (in the case of a vertical offset smoker).